-I love these berries.
+I love these sweet little fruits.
 But I do not swallow the seeds.
 They contain taxane and are VERY poisonous.
-Paclitaxel, a cancer treatment, is derived from the leaves, which, if eaten, are also highly poisonous to stock.
+Paclitaxel, a cancer treatment, is derived from the leaves and bark, which, if eaten, are also highly poisonous to stock.

 I eat the sweet, juicy pulp around the pit, and spit that neatly into my hand, cherry fashion.
 It's not that I like living on the edge, I just really like fruit...